-OBJECTIVE Culotte stenting is one of the most commonly preferred bifurcation stenting techniques.
-Double kissing mini-culotte (DKC) stenting is the most updated and modified form of culotte stenting recommended by the current guidelines.
-We aimed to compare the DKC and the mini-culotte (MC) technique in true non-left main coronary bifurcation lesion (CBL).
+OBJECTIVE Culotte stenting is one of the most commonly used bifurcation stenting techniques.
+Double kissing mini-culotte (DKC) stenting, a modified version of culotte stenting, is currently recommended by clinical guidelines.
+This study aimed to compare the outcomes of DKC and mini-culotte (MC) techniques in true non-left main coronary bifurcation lesions (CBLs).

-METHODS A total of 200 patients with non-left main CBL undergoing percutaneous coronary intervention were categorized as MC stenting (n=92) and DKC stenting (n=108) groups.
-The primary endpoint of the study was target lesion failure (TLF) which was a composite outcome of cardiac death, target vessel myocardial infarction (TVMI) and target lesion revascularization (TLR) at 1-year and 3-year follow up periods.
+METHOD A total of 200 patients with non-left main CBLs undergoing percutaneous coronary intervention were assigned to either MC stenting (n = 92) or DKC stenting (n = 108).
+The primary endpoint was target lesion failure (TLF), defined as a composite of cardiac death, target vessel myocardial infarction (TVMI), and target lesion revascularization (TLR) at one- and three-year follow up.

-CONCLUSION In the true non-left main CBL, the DKC technique had a lower incidence of TLF and TLR at 3-year compared to MC technique.
+CONCLUSION In patients with true non-left main CBLs, the DKC technique was associated with a lower incidence of TLF and TLR at three years compared to the MC technique.

 Copyright © 2025 Archives of the Turkish Society of Cardiology